huynhtrungcip/Cisco-Images-for-GNS3-and-EVE-NG/README.md

 ### 🌟 Welcome to the ultimate repository for GNS3 and EVE-NG images! 🌟

+### 🌟 Your Gateway to Network Simulations 🌟

-Are you ready to take your network simulation to the next level?
-This repository offers a comprehensive collection of images for routers, switches, firewalls, and other devices, empowering you to build robust virtual labs for your networking and cybersecurity needs.
-Whether you’re a beginner exploring the fundamentals or an expert enhancing your skills, this is your go-to resource for hands-on practice.
+Take your network simulation to new heights with this curated collection of images for GNS3 and EVE-NG.
+From routers and switches to firewalls, this repository provides the tools you need to build realistic virtual labs.
+Whether you're starting out or refining your expertise, this resource supports all your networking and cybersecurity practice needs.

-This project has been enhanced with contributions and insights from **Trung Huynh Chi**, a third-year Cybersecurity student at Duy Tan University in collaboration with Carnegie Mellon University, USA.
-Trung is a Pentester Intern and cybersecurity enthusiast, bringing hands-on experience and a commitment to fostering growth in the network and security community.
+This project is a remix by **Trung Huynh Chi**, a third-year Cybersecurity student at Duy Tan University, in collaboration with Carnegie Mellon University, USA.
+Trung's hands-on experience as a Pentester Intern enriches this repository, ensuring it meets the evolving needs of the community.

-Your support motivates us!
-If this repository has helped you, consider giving it a ⭐ or sharing it with others in need.
-Let’s grow and learn together! 🌍
+If you find this repository helpful, don’t forget to ⭐ it and share it with others.
+Together, we can grow and succeed! 🌍
 ---

 ## 🚀 Key Features: